FranciscoJRFreitas/FedSpace-EFVFL/README.md

 ## Acknowledgments

-* This work builds upon the EF-VFL codebase and method by Valdeira *et al.*
+* This work builds upon the EFVFL codebase and method by Valdeira *et al.*
   Source: [https://github.com/Valdeira/EF-VFL](https://github.com/Valdeira/EF-VFL)

-If you use this repository, please also acknowledge the EF-VFL authors and cite their work accordingly.
+If you use this repository, please also acknowledge the EFVFL authors and cite their work accordingly.